Updated on: August 1, 2022

 One thing I really like is how easy it is to use ProtonVPN.
 The load percentage for each ProtonVPN server in the Windows app is indicated by a green (good), yellow (medium), or red (bad) circle so you can quickly find the fastest server.
-In my tests, my internet speeds were reduced by an average of 34% — which is good, but slower than ExpressVPN.
+It also comes with VPN Accelerator, which is a very cool feature that uses high-tech tools to increase speeds, especially on distant servers.
+In my tests, my internet speeds were reduced by an average of 22% — which is good, but slower than ExpressVPN.

 ProtonVPN’s free plan is pretty decent.
-It comes with unlimited data and access to 3 VPN servers, but you can only connect the VPN to 1 device at a time.
+It comes with unlimited data, access to servers in 3 countries, and VPN Accelerator, but you can only connect the VPN to 1 device at a time.
 Some other drawbacks with ProtonVPN’s free plan are that it provides “medium” speed and it doesn’t include access to servers that support streaming and torrenting.

 ProtonVPN is a high-privacy VPN that offers a pretty good free plan.
 ProtonVPN’s Windows app is open-source, it comes with extras like perfect forward secrecy, and has great speeds.
 ProtonVPN’s free plan has unlimited bandwidth and decent speeds, but you can use it on only one Windows device at a time and you can’t access streaming or torrenting servers.
-ProtonVPN has 3 tier-based paid plans that come with a prorated 30-day money-back guarantee.
+ProtonVPN has monthly and yearly paid plans that come with a prorated 30-day money-back guarantee.

-4. Private Internet Access (PIA) — Customizable Windows App + Huge Server Network
+4. Private Internet Access (PIA) — Customizable Windows App + Excellent P2P Support

-Private Internet Access (PIA) has 35,000+ servers located in 78 countries, provides decent speeds, is fully open-source, and comes with a highly customizable Windows app.
-PIA’s massive number of servers helps prevent overcrowding and provides you with faster speeds.
-PIA had an average speed drop of about 42% in my speed tests, but it provided me with a really fast connection speed on local servers.
+Private Internet Access (PIA) has a highly customizable Windows app, provides decent speeds, is fully open-source, and comes with top-notch P2P support.
+PIA had an average speed drop of about 24% in my speed tests (so it’s slower than ExpressVPN and CyberGhost VPN), but it provided me with really fast connection speeds on local servers.

-Private Internet Access allows 10 simultaneous connections, offers 3 payment plans, and covers each purchase with a 30-day money-back guarantee.
+Private Internet Access allows 10 simultaneous connections, offers 3 payment plans that start at $2.19 / month, and covers each purchase with a 30-day money-back guarantee.

-Private Internet Access has a huge server network, really good speeds, and provides a very intuitive, highly customizable, and fully open-source Windows app.
-It supports P2P traffic but is unable to access Hulu, BBC iPlayer, and a few other streaming services.
+Private Internet Access has a very intuitive, highly customizable, and fully open-source Windows app, maintains really good speeds, and provides excellent P2P support.
 Private Internet Access is very affordable, it allows 10 simultaneous connections, and each plan comes with a 30-day money-back guarantee.